Using Custom Domains

 1. Create Domain & Get DNS Records

-To begin, make an API request to the POST /domains/{domain} endpoint with your domain name.
+Choose your preferred method to create a domain and get the required DNS records.
 AgentMail will register your domain and immediately return the full set of DNS records required for verification.

 2